-In the world of grilled meats on skewers, Peruvian Anticuchos are Peru’s irresistible street-food version of anti-style cuts of meat.
-Traditionally, the meat is marinated in vinegar and seasoned with a mix of cumin, aji pepper, and garlic, then cooked over a flame.
-Usually the cuts of meat used are non-offal, or cheaper cuts, as well as beef heart.
+In the world of grilled meats on skewers, anticuchos are Peru’s irresistible street-food version of anti-style cuts of meat.
+Traditionally, the meat is marinated in vinegar and seasoned with a mix of cumin, ají pepper, and garlic, then cooked over a flame.
+Usually, the cuts of meat used are non-offal, or cheaper cuts, as well as beef heart.
+This recipe, however, calls for more traditional cuts of meat for us less-adventurous folks who still want a taste of Peruvian culture.